david32768/Jynx/README.md

 *	--VALIDATE_ONLY do not output class file
 *	--TRACE print (ASMifier) trace
 *	--DEBUG exit with stack trace if error
-*	--VERBOSE print all log messages
-*	--TREAT_WARNINGS_AS_ERRORS treat warnings as errors
+*	--INCREASE_MESSAGE_SEVERITY treat warnings as errors etc.

 Options for 2JYNX are: